 Albinism is a rare group of genetic disorders that cause the skin, hair, or eyes to have little or no color.
 Albinism is also associated with vision problems.
 According to the National Organization for Albinism and Hypopigmentation, about 1 in 18,000 to 20,000 people in the United States has a form of albinism.
-(NOAH)

 Oculocutaneous albinism (OCA)

 OCA affects the skin, hair, and eyes.
-There are several subtypes of OCA, which include:
+There are several subtypes of OCA: